How can we clear (purge) the various caches on our website?

 Ensure path is

-Lastly, there is the Opcache, which is a cool new technology built into PHP itself.
+3. Opcache. which is a cool new technology built into PHP itself.
 Opcache is installed at the server level, and cannot be disabled.
 However, it will automatically “purge” files every few minutes (the Opcache only caches the PHP code within PHP files, and not “page content” created in WordPress, etc).
 If you wish to purge the entire Opcache manually you can use a free WordPress plugin such as Opcache Dashboard, which we install to all our clients websites, and click the Invalidate button to purge the Opcache.
 Or, just wait a few minutes and you will see the PHP code updated on the frontend of your website (making sure that CloudFlare is in “dev” mode of course and that Comet Cache is Inactive or manually cleared).

-Lastly, on Premium and Enterprise accounts only we also install the Redis object cache plugin, which automagically caches certain database queries to MySQL.
+4. Redis object cache plugin, which automagically caches certain database queries to MySQL.
 Because WordPress intelligently integrates now with object caching, there is often nothing you need to do to clear Redis.
 However, after any major changes its always a good idea to clear this and any other cache just to be sure that old data is not being presented.

 Ultimately caching is the future of web performance and we are happy to be one of the only WordPress hosting companies that offers management of all these of these cache options which can provide huge boosts to your site performance and SEO rankings over time.